FarnazSalehi94/crisprapido/README.md

 - 19 bases match with 1 mismatch (nm:i:1)
 - No gaps (ng:i:0)
 - Alignment score of 6 (as:i:6)
+- CFD score of 0.833 (83.3%)
 - CIGAR string shows 19 matches followed by 1 mismatch
+- Target sequence is provided in the ts:Z tag

 ### PAF Format Specification